hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 To determine the number of unique exons on chromosome 1, we are going to perform a series of steps:

 	1. Extract only the genomic coordinates of exon features
-	2. Subsetting dataset to only keep genomic coordinates
+	2. Subset dataset to only keep genomic coordinates
 	3. Remove duplicate exons
 	4. Count the total number of exons

-#### 1. Extracting only the genomic coordinates of exon features
+#### 1. Extract only the genomic coordinates of exon features

 We only want the exons (not CDS or start_codon features), so let's use `grep` to search for the word "exon".
 You may check the first few lines by piping the result to the `head` command.

-#### 2. Subsetting dataset to only keep genomic coordinates
+#### 2. Subset dataset to only keep genomic coordinates

 We will define the uniqueness of an exon by its genomic coordinates.
 Therefore, we only need the genomic location (chr, start, stop, and strand) information to find the total number of unique exons.
 The columns corresponding to this information are 1, 4, 5, and 7.
 Use 'cut' to extract thoese columns.
 You may check the first few lines by piping the result to the `head` command.
 At this point, your fisrt few lines should look like this: